bytedeco/javacpp-presets/spinnaker/README.md

 }
 ```

-### Additional Examples of Using the Spinnaker Wrapper.
+### Additional examples of using the Spinnaker wrapper

-You can find demo illustrating use of the presets in the [JavaCV Examples](https://github.com/bytedeco/javacv-examples) project under `Spinnaker-demo` (initial development is on branch `spinnaker`).
+You can find demo illustrating use of the presets in the [JavaCV Examples](https://github.com/bytedeco/javacv-examples) project under `Spinnaker-demo`.